ghostsnglitter/Game-Dev-Library/README.md

 <a name="introduction"></a>
 ## 1. Introduction

-This guide is a complete documentation of my personal game development process for [GHOSTS & GLITTER](https://www.youtube.com/@ghostsnglitter).
+This guide is a complete documentation of my personal game development process for [`GHOSTS & GLITTER`](https://www.youtube.com/@ghostsnglitter).
 If you are an aspiring indie game developer of any skill level, this can serve as a blueprint and valuable reference.
 If you are a seasoned veteran, this may serve as little more than an interesting glimpse into my process - although any input from experts is welcome!

 Specifically, this guide will cover the different phases of game development as I have defined them, with specific information on the various goals, tools used, strategies for organization, learning material, and useful resources - always with a focus on solo development.